 Warned by a previous bitter experience, involving a loss of \$1,000, Spyer did not send a clerk, but went himself.
-The couple had a suite of parlors on the did not send a clerk, but went himself.
 The couple had a suite of parlors on the second floor.
+The young lady was

+The couple had a suite of parlors on the second floor.
 The young lady was quite engaging.
 Her husband was sleeping.
-Would the geutleman wait a few moments?
+Would the gentleman wait a few moments?
 He would.
 The lady was unusually interesting; and, always susceptible to the charming woman, the time passed agreeably to the diamond dealer.
-The young lady got up and entered the inner apartment, but returned immediately with the amongreement immediately with the announcement that her husband was awake.
-With the sweetest affectation of enthusiasm, she picked up the case containing the jewels, and, with "Let me show them to my husband," disappeared within.
+The young lady got up and entered the inner apartment, but returned immediately with the announcement that her husband was awake.
+With the sweetest affectation of enthusiasm, she picked up the case containing the picked up the case containing the jewels, and, with "Let me show them to my husband," disappeared within.